Roman Dmowski: Recognition and legacy

 Dmowski is considered one of the most influential conservative politicians in the history of modern Poland, although his legacy is controversial and he continues to be a highly polarizing figure.
 He has been called "the father of Polish nationalism" and the "icon of the contemporary Polish political right" who, as a signatory of the Treaty of Versailles, played a critical role in the restoration of Polish independence after World War I. Conversely, he has been described as the founder of contemporary Polish antisemitism and criticized for his disdain for women's rights.
 Dmowski's life and work has been subject to numerous academic articles and books.
 Andrzej Walicki in 1999 noted that main sources on Dmowski are Andrzej Micewski's Roman Dmowski (1971), Roman Wapiński's Roman Dmowski (1988) and Krzysztof Kawalec's Roman Dmowski (1996).

 Suppressed in communist Poland, Dmowski's legacy has been more widely recognised since the fall of communism in 1989.
 A bridge in Wrocław was named after him in 1992.
 In November 2006 a statue of Roman Dmowski was unveiled in Warsaw; it led to a series of protests from organizations which see Dmowski as a fascist and an enemy of progressive politics; due to similar protests plans to raise statues or memorials elsewhere have been delayed.
 The political commentator, Janusz Majcherek, wrote in 2005: "Instead of a modern Conservative Party, such as was able to modernize Britain or Spain, we find in Poland a cheap copy of the Endecja, in which an old-fashioned pre-war nationalism mingles with a pre-Vatican II Catholicism, united in its rejection of modernization and mistrust of the West".
 Both Jarosław Kaczyński and Lech Kaczyński have cited Dmowski as an inspiration.
 Lech, then the mayor of Warsaw, supported the erection of the Dmowski statue in 2006.

-On 8 January 1999 he was honoured by the Polish Sejm with special legislation "for his achievement for the independence of Poland and expansion of Polish national consciousness".
+On 8 January 1999, he was honoured by the Polish Sejm with special legislation "for his achievement for the independence of Poland and expansion of Polish national consciousness".
 The document honours him also for founding Polish school of political realism and responsibility, shaping Polish (especially the Western) borders and "emphasizing the firm connection between Catholicism and Polishness for the survival of the Nation and the rebuilding of the State".

-Dmowski was awarded several state awards: the Grand Cross of the Order of Polonia Restituta (1923), Order of the Star of Romania and Order of Oranje-Nassau.
-He received honorary degrees from Cambridge University (1916) and the University of Poznań (1923).
-He refused other awards.
-On 11 November 2018 (100th anniversary of Polish Independence), he was posthumously awarded the Order of the White Eagle.
+Honours

+Roman Dmowski was awarded several state awards, honorary degrees and titles as: